LiberTEM/LiberTEM/docs/source/app/phasechange.rst

 Clustering
 ~~~~~~~~~~

+*This feature was added in version 0.3.0.dev0*

-To further categorize the crystalline regions according to their lattice orientation, clustering, based on non-zero diffraction peaks positions, can be used.
+To further categorize the crystalline regions according to their lattice
+orientation, clustering, based on non-zero diffraction peaks positions, can be
-The scripting interface allows to cluster membrane, amorphous and crystalline regions with different lattice orientation in a more efficient way, taking into account regions of interests.
+used.
+The scripting interface allows to cluster membrane, amorphous and
+crystalline regions with different lattice orientation in a more efficient way,
-To look at full analysis `follow this link to a Jupyter notebook <pcmclustering.ipynb>`_.
+taking into account regions of interests.
+To look at full analysis `follow this
+link to a Jupyter notebook <pcmclustering.ipynb>`_.

 .. toctree::